Facebook facebook Facebook twitter

 Chewy or crunchy?
 Have them both by tasting these revel bars from JD Bakery Café that are proudly made in Iloilo.

-If you ask anyone in Iloilo, they will tell you that the best option for an Iloilo pasalubong and the most sought-after pastry in Iloilo is the revel bars from JD Bakery Café.
+If you ask anyone in Iloilo, they will tell you that the best Iloilo delicacies and the most sought-after pastry in Iloilo is the revel bars from JD Bakery Café.
 Revel bars are guilt-free sweet treats that satisfy your desire for sweet foods while also providing you with nutritional advantages.
-The typical ingredients for Revel bars are oats, almonds, chocolate, butter, and milk, and the bars have a texture that combines chewy and crispy elements.
-The Oatmeal Caramel Bar is the most popular flavor of revel bar that they offer.
+The typical ingredients for Iloilo delicacies like Revel bars are oats, almonds, chocolate, butter, and milk, and the bars have a texture that combines chewy and crispy elements.
+The Oatmeal Caramel Bar is the most popular flavor of revel bar that they offer to bring as Iloilo pasalubong.
 JD Bakery Café is exclusively available and uniquely pasalubong from Iloilo.

 5. Special Siopao from Roberto’s Iloilo